claudioDema99/ExpLab-FinalAssignment/README.md

 ## Description 📑

-In this assignment we have developed a ROS2 package that lets a mobile robots , endowed with a camera, do the following tasks:
+In this assignment we have developed a ROS2 package that lets a mobile robot, endowed with a camera, do the following tasks:

-1) find alla markers in the enviroment.
+1) find all markers in the environment.

 2) go back to the starting position.

 3) get around obstacles using the Bug0 algorithm.

-In order to detect the markers ID, the ArUco and the OpenCV packages are being used and the informations about the markers to be reached are:
+In order to detect the markers ID, the ArUco and the OpenCV packages are being used and the information about the markers to be reached are:
 - marker 11 is visible from the position x = 6.0, y = 2.0
 - marker 12 is visible from the position x = 7.0, y = -5.0
 - marker 13 is visible from the position x = -3.0, y = -8.0